-array numeric specifying which array to plot the intensities from transFun function specifying what transformation to be applied to the beadLevelData prior to plotting beadLevelData-class 17 a vector of colours to be used to plot each ID.
-If NULL the rainbow function is used to generate colours.other argument that may be passed along to plot.
+The function will plot the intensities of selected beads on a specified array beadLevelData-class cols a vector of colours to be used to plot each ID.
+If NULL the rainbow function is used to generate colours. other argument that may be passed along to plot.